HealthTech in Hong Kong – The Winds in Our Sails

 About the author:

 Michelle is inspired to create a future where consumers, providers and payers engage proactively, to maximize outcomes for individuals and society as a whole.
-She is currently the Chief Strategy Officer at Prenetics and also the Galen Growth Asia Country Ambassador for Hong Kong.
+She was also the Chief Strategy Officer at Prenetics and is the Galen Growth Asia Country Ambassador for Hong Kong.